Let's Start Fresh, with Fresh Start!

 As I looked through their young eyes at their food environment, this is what we saw:

 In an effort to balance the scales so that they would give real food a chance, we took some positive steps.
 We visited the Farmer's Market every week.
-We bought into a CSA.
-We all volunteered at a local organic farm, which I then went on to work for on my own.
-We grew a backyard garden.
+Then, we bought into a CSA.
+Also, we all volunteered at a local organic farm, which I then went on to work for on my own.
+Finally, we grew a backyard garden.

 Later, I joined out local Agricultural Commission and became its Education and Community Outreach Chair.
 Here, I could find fun ways to engage not just my kids, but also their schools and our local community in the benefits of local fresh food.